chain-anchor-v1 — receipt-format-agnostic public-chain anchor reference

 4.1 Batched anchoring

-Many useful anchoring patterns commit multiple receipts under a single chain transaction — e.g. an L2 checkpointing its hourly block roots into one BSV transaction, an AAR issuer batching receipts to amortize anchor cost, a TSA-style service committing a batch of client tokens.
-In all of these, the on-chain root_hash is a merkle root over N leaves, and each leaf is the content hash of one participant.
+Many useful anchoring patterns commit multiple receipts under a single chain transaction — e.g. an L2 checkpointing its hourly block roots into one BSV transaction, an AAR issuer batching receipts to commit multiple receipts under a single anchor, a TSA-style service committing a batch of client tokens.
+In all of these, the committed root_hash is a merkle root over N leaves, and each leaf is the content hash of one participant.

 A chain_anchor carried by an individual receipt in such a batch SHOULD include two additional optional fields: